So you’re a customer experience audit agency. What does that mean?

 What are your customer service evaluations like?

-What are your customer feedback surveys like?
+What are your customer feedback methods?

 What makes Interaction Metrics different?
 What’s your innovation?